 Halibut is a flaky white fish that comes from both coasts in the United States.
-On the west coast, Pacific Halibut is readily available and can be found at grocery and big box stores, like Costco.
+On the west coast, Pacific Halibut is readily available and can be found at seafood, grocery and big box stores, like Costco.
 The flavors of halibut are mild and sweet and can be prepared in minutes, which makes it great for during the week.
+Usually, when people that say they don’t like fish, tend to change their minds when they taste halibut because of its delicate flavors and textures, especially when prepared right, and they often fall in love with it.

-Fish is always nice when accompanied with rice or vegetables, but piled on a warm brioche or egg bun creates a Halibut Fish Sandwich worth the splurge.
-In this recipe – a quick mix of some pantry ingredients makes a tasty tarter sauce to spread inside the bun and to top off the halibut, a dusting of fresh spinach leaves for a tender crunch.
+Fish is always nice either sautéed or broiled, and accompanied with rice or vegetables, but piled on a warm brioche or egg bun, it becomes a whole new experience.
+In this recipe, a quick mix of some pantry ingredients makes a tasty tarter sauce to spread inside the bun and on top of the halibut, and a soft pile of fresh spinach leaves adds a tender crunch.
+The combination of flavors are outstanding together and let’s face it, much heathier than your traditional fast-food fish sandwich.

 20 ounce halibut fillet, cut into 4 (about 1/2 inch thick)